Religion in Nicaragua: 1970s-1980s

 The 1970s and 1980s were years of religious ferment in Nicaragua, often coupled with political conflict.
-Encouraged by the spirit of liberal renovation then sweeping through Latin American Catholicism, a new generation of Nicaraguan Roman Catholic Church officials and lay activists tried to make the Roman Catholic Church more democratic, more worldly in its concerns, and more sensitive to the plight of the poor majority.
+Encouraged by the spirit of liberal renovation then sweeping through Latin American Catholicism, a new generation of Nicaraguan Catholic Church officials and lay activists tried to make the Catholic Church more democratic, more worldly in its concerns, and more sensitive to the plight of the poor majority.
 Many were inspired by the radical doctrines of Liberation Theology and the related idea of consciousness- raising base communities.

-In the 1970s, priests, nuns, and lay workers committed to social change organized community development projects, education programs, and Roman Catholic base communities.
-Especially after 1972, Roman Catholic clergy and lay activists were increasingly drawn into the movement opposed to the regime of Anastasio Somoza Debayle.
-Many developed links with the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional—FSLN), which was very receptive to radicalized Roman Catholics and led the insurrection that finally toppled the dictator.
+In the 1970s, priests, nuns, and lay workers committed to social change organized community development projects, education programs, and Catholic base communities.
+Especially after 1972, Catholic clergy and lay activists were increasingly drawn into the movement opposed to the regime of Anastasio Somoza Debayle.
+Many developed links with the Sandinista National Liberation Front (Frente Sandinista de Liberación Nacional—FSLN), which was very receptive to radicalized Catholics and led the insurrection that finally toppled the dictator.

 No previous Latin American revolution has had such broad religious support as that of the Sandinistas.
-Even the Roman Catholic bishops openly backed the anti-Somoza movement in its final phases.
+Even the Catholic bishops openly backed the anti-Somoza movement in its final phases.
 In the late 1970s and early 1980s, the Roman Christian Base Communities (Comunidades Eclesiásticas de Base—CEBs) provided the FSLN with vital political support among the urban poor.
-Roman Catholics, including several priests, accepted positions in the new government and became members of the Sandinista party.
+Catholics, including several priests, accepted positions in the new government and became members of the Sandinista party.